Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Introduction

+In the present work, we explore the use of two alternative sparse optimization methods, active set basis pursuit (ASP)~\cite{friedlander2012dual}, orthogonal matching pursuit (OMP)~\cite{friedlander2012dual, 342465}, and compare them against ARD and various "dense" least squares solvers.
+ASP and OMP generate entire "paths" of MLIP models with increasing complexity in a single run, showing how accuracy and sparsity change as more basis functions are added.
+These active-set solvers avoid manual hyperparameter tuning by adjusting the regularization parameter automatically at each iteration so that exactly one additional basis function is selected.
+This approach gives full control over model complexity, removes the need for repeated cross-validation, and provides finer resolution in the accuracy–complexity trade-off.
+Our focus is on demonstrating the practical utility of sparse regression for linear MLIPs, and ACE in particular, especially analyzing how model quality varies under different sparse regression strategies.

 Our computational tests on three benchmark problems demonstrate several advantages.
-First, the sparse solvers require minimal user intervention and substantially reduce the need for manual hyperparameter tuning.
-Secondly, they lead to improved generalization, demonstrated by improved test errors compared to non-sparse solvers.
-Finally, the selected features do not exhibit a clear or predictable pattern, emphasizing the benefit of data-driven feature selection over heuristic or pre-defined approaches.
+The active-set sparse solvers improve generalization, yielding lower test errors than non-sparse methods, while requiring minimal user intervention and hyperparameter tuning.
+Moreover, the selected features show no clear or predictable pattern, emphasizing the benefit of data-driven feature selection over heuristic or pre-defined approaches.